RexCorona89/RexCorona89/README.md

 - 👋 Hi, I’m @RexCorona89
-- 👀 I’m interested in ...
-To program
+- 👀 I’m interested in ... programming
 - 🌱 I’m currently learning ...
-Learning and Python and Java, web services  and  SQL.
+Python, Java, web services  and  SQL.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...